 - They are trying to find out if you are a good fit within their work environment.
 This is where attitude is a key.

 - Now is not the time to be shy.
-Try to answer questions with more than just a yes or no. If you are asked if you’ve done a particular task, expand and say how and when you did.
+Try to answer questions with more than just a yes or no. If you are asked if you’ve done a certain task, expand and say how and when you did it.
 Let the conversation flow.
 Being a good communicator will show that you can work well with people.

 - Listen carefully to the questions you are being asked and give thoughtful answers.
 It’s okay to have a moment of silence while you think through a question.
-That is one of the hardest things to do, but really, it is okay.
+That is one of the hardest things to do, but really, it’s okay.

 - Let the interviewer set the pace.
 Everyone has a busy schedule, so keep an eye out for signs that they are pressed for time and keep answers concise as needed.

 - Show your interest in the project they are interviewing for; ask questions on anything you find interesting.
 Try saying, “If we are not pressed for time I would really like to hear more about that.”
 Most people are very excited about the projects they are working on and would love to share.

 - When you are asked technical questions, see if you can relate it back to their project as well as discussing what you have done previously.

 - When bringing the interview to a close, be sure to thank the interviewer for his or her time.
 Make sure they know you are interested in the position.
 They know that you are interviewing them as much as they are you.
 “I really appreciate your time and your project sounds amazing.
 I would love to be part of the team that makes it happen.”
 They will appreciate knowing that if offered, you will take the position.

 - If you can, get a business card so you can mail or email a thank you note within 24-48 hours of your interview.
 Your note should again thank them for the interview and reiterate how much you would like to be part of the project.
 If the interview is short, relay any information you may have forgotten in the interview that is relevant.
 Be careful of spelling and if handwritten, neatness counts!